geoffcustommade/yahweh/README.md

 To develop on top of Yaweh, run the following from the command line:

-    karma start
+    grunt karma:unit watch

 This will run all the tests as you're developing on top of Yahweh.
+Furthermore, it will handle any sort of automated watch tasks by grunt.

 While developing on top of Yahweh, tests should be created that support any new features.
 Think of it writing tests as a way of developing features, verses using existing code to develop against.
 If a new feature is needed, awesome.
 Then write a test that supports the feature and use it for your benefit.